robenkleene/collections/cards/music-theory.md

     2. Remove all accidentals
     3. 8 is perfect octave
     4. 0 is perfect unison
-    5. If the interval uses F or B, it's perfect
-    6. Otherwise, it's either an augmented fourth or diminished fifth
+    5. If the interval is a fifth, if it's between F and B, it's either an augmented fourth or diminished fifth, otherwise it's perfect
     7. If the top note is in the major key of the bottom note, it's major
     8. If the bottom note is in the major key of the top note, it's minor
     9. Add back the accidentals and determine if the interval is major, minor, augmented, or diminished (accidentals never change the distance of the interval, only the inflection)